PaulsBecks/OracleFactory/Readme.md

 You can start an Ethereum testnetwork locally that is connected to the same network as follows.

 ```
-docker run --detach -p 8545:8545 -p 7545:7545 --network=pub-sub-oracle-network --name eth-test-net trufflesuite/ganache-cli:latest --accounts 10  --blockTime 2 --seed OracleFramework
+docker run --detach -p 8545:8545 -p 7545:7545 --network=pub-sub-oracle-network --name eth-test-net trufflesuite/ganache-cli:latest --accounts 10  --blockTime 2 --seed SubscriptionFramework
 ```

-If you want to deploy the on-chain publish-subscribe oracle manually, you can switch to the `ethereumOnChainOracle` folder and execute `truffle migrate`.
+If you want to deploy the on-chain publish-subscribe oracle manually, you can switch to the `ethereumOnChainSubscription` folder and execute `truffle migrate`.

 # Prerequirements